Several readers asked me lately

-What is cold in the Interior?
+What Is Cold in the Interior?

 In the Interior, the “cut-off” temperature for outside activities is about -13 to -10F (-25 to -23oC) or so.
 At temperatures above this threshold, they still run, bike, snow machine, ski, cross-country ski, ski-jor, dog mush, or walk their dogs, you name it.

-When captured in the house for several days due to über cold, frigid outside conditions, staying busy and being self entertaining is an important key to not get cabin fever.
+When captured in the house for several days due to über-cold, frigid outside conditions, staying busy and being self entertaining is an important key to not get cabin fever.
 In the Interior, many people play an instrument and they play their instruments well.
 Thus, Fairbanks has a semi-professional symphony orchestra and Chamber Orchestra, not to mention many bands including a community big band.
 Famous musicians from the Interior are the fiddler Caitlin Warbelow and the opera singer Vivica Genaux.

 There are many artists, for which there is a vivid First Friday culture.
 A silver smiting artist who is known beyond Alaska is Judy Goom who makes beautiful silver jewelry of Alaskan animals, plants and flowers.
 Some time ago I featured an artist who uses maps and satellite images to make beautiful paper and metal gowns.
 Unfortunately, you can’t wear them. 🙁 Painting in oil or water color are very popular too.
 Many women spend the cold days with beading.
 The beautiful flowers are a traditional Athabaskan motive.
 However, contemporary designs are also beaded on barrettes.
 The art is sold in summer at the Farmer Markets, fairs, in hotel gift stores and in the souvenir stores in town or at the International Airports.

-Quilting and other needlework
+Quilting and Other Needlework

 Women and men alike knit sweaters, scarves, beanies, socks, mittens, and/or head bands.
 These items are sold at local clothing stores.
-Qvuit items are super insulating and very durable.
+Qiviut items are super insulating and very durable.
 They are knitted from the under-wool of musk ox using traditional pattern.